YancyKahn/CIA/README.md

-# ACE: Context-Enhanced Transfer Attack for Cross Prompt in Vision-Language Models
+# Enhancing Cross-Prompt Transferability in Vision-Language Models through Contextual Injection of Target Tokens

 ---
 This project aims to attack vision-language models, such as blip2, instructBLIP, llava.